 The Art of Coming Home

-We look at topics such as; self-love and self-esteem, learning about how you think, getting in touch with your feelings and processing them and even shadow work.
+We look at topics such as; self-love and self-esteem, learning about how you think, getting in touch with your feelings and processing them and even working with your inner child.
 Whatever you are working on right now, there is definitely something in this book that will help you.

-Sign up using the form below for the latest news and I will send you a sneak preview of my book!
+Sign up using the form below for the latest news and I will send you a sneak preview of my book now, before it is released in April 2020.

 Excerpt from The Art of Coming Home